JacobGitz/amanda2/README.md

 # Jekyll Starter · Chirpy Theme

 A simple static website powered by [Jekyll‑theme‑Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy), maintained by GitHub users **JacobGitz** and **aecm-developments**.
-This is a lightweight fork of the official [jekyll-starter](https://github.com/cotes2020/jekyll-starter), pre‑configured for “admin‑only” tasks (posting, basic layout) without the full blog setup.
+This is a lightweight fork of the offical jekyll-theme-chirpy, pre‑configured for “admin‑only” tasks (posting, basic layout) without the full blog setup.
+There is jekyll-starter, which is what this is based upon, refer to that repo.

 ---